Seahawks position overview: After improved 2020, Seattle hopes to keep defensive line intact

-The defensive line the Seahawks envisioned at the beginning of the 2020 season didn’t really come to plan.
+The plan the Seahawks envisioned for their defensive line at the beginning of the 2020 season didn’t come to fruition.

-But by the end of the year, the one they’d put together had helped Seattle get 46 sacks, seventh in the NFL and a huge leap from the 28 of 2019, which was fewer than all but one other team.
+But by the end of the season, the defensive line had helped the Seahawks finish seventh in the NFL with 46 sacks.
+That was a huge leap from the 28 of 2019, which was fewer than all but one other team in the league.

-As we continue our review of Seattle’s position groups heading into the offseason let’s look at the defensive line.
+As we continue our overview of Seahawks position groups entering the offseason, let’s look at the defensive line.

 STARTERS